-At Pinterest, we have especially high standards for safety because, ultimately, we believe you can’t feel inspired if you don’t first feel safe.
+At Pinterest, we have especially high standards for safety because, ultimately, we believe that you can’t feel inspired if you don’t first feel safe.
 Our policies are designed to keep Pinterest safe for all users, including brands and advertisers.
-They govern what we do and don't allow on Pinterest and all users must abide by them.
+They govern what we do and don’t allow on Pinterest, and all users must abide by them.

 -Launched a health misinformation policy that blocks anti-vaccination content

 -Rolled out compassionate search for people seeking mental health support